mu-ni/memo/bq/14principles.md

   T - FEDB, system based on FE&DB, simplify ML workflow A - from scratch, manage data, support both batch&realtime R - 40% delivery projects are using FEDB, Patent
+      promoted as a new core project in our company

 - Who was your most difficult customer? no. data scientist and delivery team